 The exhibits each focus on a specific subject or theme; a full list can be found here.
 An alternative way to find images on this site browse or search the collection -- which contains most of the images from the exhibits as well as a wealth of additional items.
 A small sample:

-Please support LaborArts, an independent non-profit 501 (c) (3) organization founded in 2001 as a joint project of The Shelley and Donald Rubin Foundation, and The Robert F. Wagner Labor Archives/ Tamiment Library at New York University.
+Please support LaborArts, an independent non-profit 501 (c) (3) organization founded in 2000 as a joint project of The Shelley and Donald Rubin Foundation, The Robert F. Wagner Labor Archives/ Tamiment Library at New York University, and Bread and Roses, the cultural project of health care workers union 1199/SEIU.
 The Rubin Foundation supports innovative efforts to transform society's institutions, thereby making them more responsible.
 The Foundation's interests include the study of the relationship between art, culture and humanity.
 The Robert F. Wagner Labor Archives was created in 1977 by the Tamiment Institute and the New York City Central Labor Council, AFL-CIO to document, preserve and disseminate the history of New York City's working people and their organizations.
 It is a part of the Tamiment Library at NYU, a research collection documenting the history of radical politics.